singhyashe15/Smart_Queue_Tracker/README.md

 - 📋 **Real-Time Queue Tracking**
 - 🏢 **Support for Multiple Departments & Organizations**
 - 🔔 **Notifications & Status Updates**
+- **A real time Chat Bot (QareBot) for resolving any query regarding login,how to book an appointment ,cancellation , etc.. as well as directly book an appointment from here also**

 ## 🛠️ Tech Stack